How to use a mid-20th century dial telephone

 To start making a call, the caller lifted the handset from its cradle and listened to hear the dial tone - also known as the dialling tone.
 If there was no tone, the phone either wasn't working - a not uncommon situation in and after the Second World War - or was one of the very early phones.

 On hearing the dial tone, the caller would dial the number of the person to receive the call.
-The dial had ten finger holes in it showing numbers and letters, as shown in the picture below.
-The numbers were 1-9 and O and the letters were A-Y, normally in threes: ABC, then DEF etc. To dial someone, the caller put a finger into the dial hole that showed the letter to be dialled - it didn't matter whether it was shown first, second or third - and dragged the dial round to the 'stop'.
+The dial had ten finger holes showing both numbers and letters, as shown in the image below.
+The numbers were 1-9 and O and the letters were A-Y, normally shown in threes: ABC, then DEF etc. To dial someone, the caller put a finger into the dial hole that showed the letter to be dialled - it didn't matter whether it was shown first, second or third - and dragged the dial round to the 'stop'.

-On removal of the finger, the dial returned itself to its original position, ready for the next letter to be dialled - again it didn't matter where in the three letters it was.
-As it returned, it made a clicking sound: one click for the first hole, two for the second, etc.
+On removal of the finger, the dial returned itself to its original position.
+As it returned, it made a series of clicking sounds: one click for the first hole, two for the second, etc. It was then ready for the next letter to be dialled - again it didn't matter where in the three letters the significant letter was - which I always felt was rather clever.

 Going through the operator and trunk calls

-Where the phone to be connected with was not yet part of subscriber trunk dialling - that is still an all numbers code with no letter area code - the number couldn't be dialled directly outside the local area and the connection had to be made via the operator.
+Where the phone to be connected with was not yet part of the STD system - i.e. still having an all numbers code with no letter area code - the number couldn't be dialled directly outside its local area, and the connection had to be made through the operator, the 'operator' now being the grand name for staff at the telephone exchange.
 Such calls were called 'long distance' or 'trunk calls'.

 There were, though, other reasons for needing to talk to an operator.
-It was relatively common in the 1940s and 50s because something often went wrong with the call that he or she needed to put right by the operator.
+It was relatively common in the 1940s and 50s because something often went wrong with the call that the caller needed to be put right by the operator.
 To call the operator you simply dialled O.

 Booking a trunk call